Childeric III: Deposition

 After Carloman retired to a monastery in 747, Pepin resolved to take the royal crown for himself.
 Pepin sent letters to Pope Zachary, asking whether the title of king belonged to the one who had exercised the power or the one with the royal lineage.
 The pope responded that the real power should have the royal title as well.
 In 751, Childeric was dethroned and tonsured.
 According to Einhard, who sought to justify the deposition:

 The family of the Merovingians, from which the Franks used to make their kings, is thought to have lasted down to King Childeric, whom Pope Stephen [II] ordered deposed.
 His hair was shorn and he was forced into a monastery.
 Although it might seem that the family ended with him, it had in fact been without vitality for a long time and demonstrated that there was nothing of any worth in it except the empty name of 'king'.

 Childeric's long hair was the symbol of his dynasty, and thus of the royal powers he enjoyed; by cutting it, they divested him of all royal prerogatives.
 Once dethroned, he was confined to the Benedictine monastery of Saint-Bertin.
 The deposition took place between 23 September and 22 October.

-According to the Deeds of the Abbots of Fontenelle, he had a son named Theuderic who was sent to the monastery of Fontenelle.
+According to the Deeds of the Abbots of Fontenelle, Childeric had a son named Theuderic who was sent to the monastery of Fontenelle.
 There are conflicting accounts of exactly when Childeric died, with some sources claiming as early as 753, while others state that his death occurred as late as 758.